SS City of Glasgow (1850): Disappearance

-City of Glasgow left Liverpool on 1 March 1854, with 480 people aboard.
-There were 111 cabin and saloon passengers and 293 in steerage.
-Her crew was 76: captain and 4 officers, 1 surgeon, 1 purser, 4 engineers, 6 firemen, 5 coal trimmers, 19 stewards and waiters, 1 stewardess, 1 quartermaster and 30 able seamen.
-She sailed under Captain K. Morrison.
+City of Glasgow left Liverpool on 1 March 1854, with 430 people aboard.
+There were 61 cabin and saloon passengers and 293 in steerage.
+Her crew was 73: captain and 4 officers, 1 surgeon, 1 purser, 4 engineers, 6 firemen, 5 coal trimmers, 19 stewards and waiters, 1 stewardess, 1 quartermaster and 27 able seamen.
+She sailed under Captain Kenneth Morrison.
 This was his first voyage in command, but he had served as her chief officer for many months before.
 He was reported to have considerable experience in navigating the Atlantic.
 She was due to return from Philadelphia on 25 March 1854.

 No word was received from the ship after she left Liverpool.
 Her sister ship, the City of Manchester, met many icebergs and large fields of ice on her journey from Philadelphia on 8 March.
 Other ships reported that the ice was greater than had been witnessed for many years.
 Large icebergs and fields of ice were in the course that the steamers usually used.
 When news of her delay reached the ship's owners, they issued a report stating that they felt the ship had been detained in the ice.
 She was well supplied with water, coal and provisions.
 However, by the end of May 1854 she was accepted as lost.
 The ship and her cargo was insured for £50,000.

 Her fate remains a mystery.
 Newspapers of the day reported various sightings of the ship, but these were often contradictory.
 For example, the captain of the Baldaur spotted a large steamer with a list to port on 21 April; however, he asserted it was "unlike that ill-fated vessel".
 The Mary Morris came upon the hull of a large iron vessel that was apparently Clyde built and thought to be of the City of Glasgow.
 However the owners of the City of Glasgow ascertained that this was in fact the Shannon from Glasgow to Montreal.

 It was reported that a portion of the bow of a ship, bearing the name City of Glasgow in gilded letters, washed ashore at Ballochgair near Campbeltown on 25 October 1854.
 However another ship called City of Glasgow at 416 tons had sailed from the Clyde under Muir towards Calcutta at the end of October.
 She may have been caught in late gales in the area but continued on her way.
 Lloyd's List reported a head-board been found with City of Glasgow on it in Kilbrannan Sound around the same time.
 This may be related to the Campbeltown find.